 4. Set up a Self Serve Bar Station:

 If you want to offer another drink, either make a pitcher of it in advance or just lay out the ingredients, the recipe for the cocktail, and guests can make their own.
 Be sure to have a space for wine glasses, drink glasses, a bottle opener, some basic mixers and lemons/limes.
-Personally, I enjoy making a batch of Sangria before a party as it looks beautiful and festive on the counter and tastes great too!
+Personally, I enjoy making a batch of Sangria before a party as it looks beautiful and festive on the counter.

 5. Create a “False” Start Time: